ParitoshVaidya/sarva-lumen/README.md

 ## Setup
 - Clone this project on php server XAMPP/WAMP.
 - This project uses [Composer] (https://getcomposer.org/) as Dependency Manager
+- Use following command at project root to auto install required dependencies

+    composer install
+- Use .env.example to create .env file
 - Update .env with correct db connection details
 - Migrate db and run seeder for sample data
 - Run or Test code using **Postman** or any other Rest Client